You want smart political talk without the meltdowns?

 Which Panama City is near.

-Yes, that was a and I had a Jeep, so I took the top off and put it like in storage so I could drive around, you know, with the top off my red Jeep, and then it's snowing on me when I'm trying to get to this place.
+So I took the top off and put it like in storage so I could drive around, you know, with the top off my red Jeep.

-Um I didn't even pack like a sweatshirt or anything.
+I didn't even pack like a sweatshirt or anything.

-But anyway, the reason why I bring it up is am I getting old or are kids, college students becoming just more brazen because of what?
+But anyway, the reason why I bring it up is: am I getting old or are kids, college students, becoming just more brazen because of what?

 I mean, people are getting shot at spring break.